 Back in October, Facebook CEO Mark Zuckerberg gave us a live Oculus Rift demo.
 His avatar was able to travel, play games and interact with other avatars in virtual reality.

-And now you can use this new technology too.
-At F8, Facebook’s annual developer conference, Zuckerberg revealed Facebook Spaces, which is a new virtual reality app.
-It’s currently in beta; you can download it for free and purchase the VR headset.
-Watch the video below to see how it works.
+And now you can use this new technology, too.
+At F8, Facebook’s annual developer conference, Zuckerberg revealed Facebook Spaces, a new virtual reality app.
+It’s currently in beta, but you can download it for free and purchase the VR headset.
+Watch the video below to see how it works:

-There will also be some changes to Messenger that you may find useful.
-You can order food through delivery.com by chatting with M, Messenger’s digital assistant.
-There will be some new shortcuts that allow businesses and page admins to answer questions more easily.
+There also will be some changes to Messenger.
+You can now order food through delivery by chatting with M, Messenger’s digital assistant.
+There will be some new shortcuts that allow businesses and page admins to answer questions more easily, as well.

-During his conference speech, Zuckerberg talked about the man who’s murder was recently posted to Facebook.
-“Our hearts go out to the family and friends of Robert Godwin Sr, we have a lot of work to do and we’ll do everything we can to help prevent these tragedies.”
+During his conference speech, Zuckerberg talked about the man whose murder was recently posted to Facebook.
+“Our hearts go out to the family and friends of Robert Godwin, Sr. We have a lot of work to do and we’ll do everything we can to help prevent these tragedies.”
 Make sure you don’t fall for any fundraising scams that claim to support Godwin’s family.